-The leans structure and high acidity makes Pinot Noir an excellent wine for many different appetisers and snacks.
-When you want are wine to go with many different types of finger foods and snacks, a delicate Pinot Noir is usually a good choice.
+Lean structure and high acidity make Pinot Noir an excellent wine for many different appetisers and snacks.
+When you want a wine to go with many different types of finger foods and snacks, a delicate Pinot Noir is usually a good choice.
 It pairs well with different types of charcuterie and sausages, including peppery salamis.

 It also pairs well with different types of cheeses, which makes it an excellent wine for a cheese platter.
 Anything with mushrooms will pair well with this earthy wine.
 Also figs, walnuts and chips is can be served with your Pinot.

-Pinot Noir is usually paired with leaner meats and poultry, but the richer and more tannic Pinots can be delicious with meaty stews like beef bourguignon.
-It can also pair well with grilled meats with with the sweet and smoky BBQ flavours.
+Pinot Noir is usually paired with leaner meats and poultry, but richer and more tannic Pinots can be delicious with meaty stews like beef bourguignon.
+They can also pair well with grilled meats with sweet and smoky BBQ flavours.
 Especially grilled pork and bacon will taste good with a Pinot Noir.

 What dessert goes well with Pinot Noir?
 The answer is chocolate!
 The sweet red fruit flavours in the wine complement chocolate perfectly.
 Chocolate-covered strawberries, chocolate mousse or plain chocolate bars are good dessert pairings for Pinot Noir.
 Remember that a sweet dessert is usually better with a sweet wine, but a dark chocolate will also pair well with a dry wine like Pinot Noir.